The Development of the ICT Landscape in Mexico: Cybersecurity and Opportunities for Investment

 Accessible, reliable, and secure internet connections are crucial to the lives and livelihoods of millions of Mexican citizens.
 These developments mirror a global trend wherein the ICT sector has become increasingly relevant not just for macroeconomic projections but also for daily life.
 However, Mexico should recognize that sound digital policy cannot be achieved with an atomized approach.
 It requires far-reaching cooperation with allies, private entities, various government agencies, and more.
 It is therefore essential for Mexico to adopt a more strategic outlook to capitalize on its progress in the ICT realm.

 Ryan C. Berg is a senior fellow with the Americas Program at the Center for Strategic and International Studies (CSIS) in Washington, D.C.
-Henry Ziemer is an intern with the CSIS Americas Program.
+Henry Ziemer is a program coordinator and research assistant with the CSIS Americas Program.

 This report is made possible by general support to CSIS.